Alfaxad/storm/README.md

 │   ├── cache             # Caching utilities
 │   └── simulation        # Simulation engine
-├── prisma                # Prisma schema and migrations └── public                # Static assets
+├── prisma                # Prisma schema and migrations ├── scripts               # Utility scripts for setup │   ├── deploy-token-script.js  # Token deployment script
+│   └── setup-llm-agents.js     # Agent creation script
+└── public                # Static assets
 ```

+## Troubleshooting

+Common issues and solutions:

+- **Database Connection Errors**: Ensure PostgreSQL is running and credentials are correct in `.env.local`
+- **Token Deployment Fails**: Check that your RPC URL is correct and accessible
+- **Agent Creation Issues**: Verify your OpenAI API key is valid and has sufficient quota
+- **UI Shows No Data**: Use the refresh button on the dashboard to force data synchronization

 ## Simulation Details